 Expenses including excess mileage will be paid when appropriate and authorised.
 Unless otherwise agreed, it is expected that any appointed assessors would, on average, carry out at least eight assessments per month.

 Those successful in interview will be subject to police vetting clearance prior to any appointment.

-We are not currently recruiting, but any vacancies in the future will be advertised on the opportunities page of the website.
+Opportunities and vacancies will be advertised on the opportunities page of the website.